 Why Invest in Yourself and Your Organization?

-First of all, I'm not just talked about throwing money at the latest software, or buying fancy computers, or getting team t-shirts, though that would be snazzy.
+First of all, I'm not just talking about throwing money at the latest software, or buying fancy computers, or getting team t-shirts, though that would be snazzy.
 I'm talking about the "deeper" investments for personal and professional growth, which leads to added value and growth for your organization.

 When you invest in yourself personally, you knowingly—and unknowingly—apply that new knowledge and experience everywhere around you.
 So, even then, you're benefitting your organization.
 And when you invest in yourself for your job, or on behalf of your organization, your directly applying that new knowledge to your role and your cause.
 Intentionally investing in yourself also often provides renewed energy, focus, determination, know-how, and purpose.
 So, why not get on board?